denilgabani/ticketseller-microservice-practice/README.md

 A project to deep dive into microservices using nodejs with docker and kubernetes Important topics, Technologies and Tools Used:
 1. Nodejs
+2. Typescript
-2. Reactjs
+3. Reactjs
+4. Stripe
-3. Docker
+5. Docker
-4. Kubernetes
+6. Kubernetes
-5. NATS-Streaming as Event Bus
+7. NATS-Streaming as Event Bus
-6. Ingress Nginx
+8. Ingress Nginx
-7. Skaffold
+9. Skaffold
-8. Build CI/CD pipeline with testcase linked to Github
+10. Build CI/CD pipeline with testcase linked to Github

 ### Step by Step process to setup the project